-During 2018/19 season, she will appear as soloist in Robert Cohen's Alzheimer's Stories with the Tallahassee Community Chorus at the American Choral Directors' Association's National Conference, Verdi's Requiem with Music Worchester and returns to St. Petersburg Opera as Suzuki in Madama Butterfly and will be performing and teaching at the Lunigiana International Festival in Tusany, Italy.
+During 2018/19 season, she will appear as soloist in Verdi's Requiem with Music Worchester, returns to St. Petersburg Opera as Suzuki in Madama Butterfly and will be performing and teaching at the Lunigiana International Festival in Tusany, Italy.

 2017/2018 season included her debut with St. Petersburg Opera as Marthe in Faust, as Alto Soloist in Verdi’s Messa di Requiem with Battenkill Chorale and as guest soloist with Queensboro Symphony at the United Nations.
 She was also a guest artist and faculty member at the Alion Baltic International Music Festival in Tallinn, Estonia.